 With experiences in diagnostics, crisis management, and behavior modification, Kristin has been a valued MWI behavioral health team member since October 2020.

 Chris Wellman, RN

-Chris is our Administrative Assistant, as well as a licensed Registered Nurse.
-Joining us in May 2019, Chris has brought amazing organizational skills, an aptitude for solving technical issues, project management abilities, and she brings a true passion for caring for people.
-Working at our main MWI office in Flandreau as the friendly face our patients see when she checks them in, Chris has been a great asset to MWI, making sure our organization is able to continue offering quality psychiatric services, supporting our team of providers, and taking care of the needs of our clients.
+Chris is a licensed Registered Nurse, leading the charge for our team’s nursing needs as well as adeptly handling numerous administrative tasks both in the office and remotely from Flandreau, SD.
+Joining us in May 2019, Chris has brought amazing organizational skills, an aptitude for solving technical issues, project management abilities, and has a true passion for caring for both our patients and providers.
+She greets patients with compassion either remotely over the phone or in the Sioux Falls office, and is trained as a TMS treater.
+Chris has been a great asset to MWI, making sure our organization is able to continue offering quality psychiatric services, supporting our team of providers, and taking care of the needs of our clients.

 Becci Christenson, LPN

 Becci is a Licensed Practical Nurse with 22 years of experience.
 She joined the MWI team in June 2019 and provides remote nursing support for our providers serving the inmates at the South Dakota Department of Corrections facilities, streamlining communication and the many demands of this extensive contract.

 Amber Pavlis, TMS Coordinator / Administrative Assistant